Pioneer Valley Transit Authority: Organizational structure

 University of Massachusetts Transportation Services operates PVTA's routes through the Five Colleges area in eastern Hampshire County and neighboring towns, with most of the routes centered around UMass Amherst, the largest ridership generator in the service area.
 UMass Transit Services is a department within the University of Massachusetts Amherst.
 The UMass Transit garage is located on-campus at 185 Holdsworth Way, Amherst.
 All UMass Transit fixed-route buses are numbered in the 3000 series.

 The fixed-route van shuttles (Ware Shuttle, Palmer Shuttle, and Nashawannuck Express) are operated by Hulmes Transportation Services, located at 15 Bridge Street in Belchertown.
 These routes are operated by vans numbered in the 1200 series.

 ADA Paratransit Service and Senior Van Service is provided by MV Transportation for the entire service area.
 MV is based at 2840 Main Street in Springfield.
 All paratransit vehicles are numbered in the 5000 series.

+The three Western Massachusetts transit authorities – the Berkshire Regional Transit Authority, the Franklin Regional Transit Authority, and the PVTA – began operating weekday-only intercity routes branded as "Link413" (after area code 413) in January 2026.
+Initial service included a Pittsfield–Northampton route.

 Routes

 Springfield-area

 These routes are operated by the Springfield Area Transit Company (SATCo), except for the Ware Shuttle and Palmer Shuttle, which are operated by Hulmes Transportation Services.